UkrainianProgrammer/TODO-API/README.md

 * Use a database to store the user and to-do list (PostgreSQL)
 * Implement proper data validation
 * Implement pagination and filtering for the to-do list
+* Deploy the API inside a Docker container

 # Endpoints and examples of how to consume the API